 The Fund had entered into an agreement with the Manager where the fund will pay a fee equal to 1.0% of the Net Asset Value of the Fund, accrued daily and paid monthly in arrears, plus any applicable Federal or Provincial taxes.
-The Fund will also pay a performance fee equal to 10% of the amount by which the total return of the Fund Units exceeds the High-Water Mark.
-Performance fees shall be accrued daily and paid quarterly in arrears.
+The Fund will also pay a performance fee equal to 1% when the total return of the Fund Units exceeds 10.0% in a calendar year.
+Performance fees shall be accrued daily and paid annually in arrears.